Lanph3re/blog-with-node.js/README.md

 # Blog-with-node.js
-Self-made blog with node.js and mongodb
+> Self-made blog with node.js and mongoDB

-It's my first time developing a website from front-end to back-end.
+> It's my first time developing a website from front-end to back-end.

-I wanted to have my own blog that has no platform for tech posts, making it by myself.
+> I wanted to have my own blog that has no platform for tech posts, making it by myself.

 This blog supports